miykael/atlasreader/README.md

 We're thrilled to welcome new contributors!

-If you're interesting in getting involved, you should start by reading our [contributing guidelines](CONTRIBUTING.md).
+If you're interested in getting involved, you should start by reading our [contributing guidelines](CONTRIBUTING.md).

 Once you're done with that, you can take a look at our list of active [issues](https://github.com/rmarkello/pyls/issues) and let us know if there's something you'd like to begin working on.